supabase/supabase/examples/nextjs-todo-list/README.md

 - [Supabase](https://supabase.io)

-Supabase is open source, we'd love for you to follow along and get involved at https://github.com/supabase/supabase
+Supabase is open source.
+We'd love for you to follow along and get involved at https://github.com/supabase/supabase